Regularized Nonlinear Regression with Dependent Errors and its Application to a Biomechanical Model: Methods

 \item $c_n=\max_{i\in\{1, \ldots, s\}}\left\{| q_{\tau_n}(|\theta_{0i}|)|\right\} = O\left(\left( \lambda_\epsilon/n\right)^{1/2}\right)$ \item $ q_{\tau_n}(\cdot)$ is Lipschitz continuous given $\tau_n$ \item $n^{1/2}\lambda_\epsilon^{-1/2}\lambda_w^{-1}\tau_n \rightarrow \infty$ \item For any $C>0$, $\displaystyle\liminf_{n\rightarrow \infty}\inf_{\theta \in \left(0, C(\lambda_\epsilon/n)^{1/2}\right)} \tau_n^{-1} q_{\tau_n}(\theta)>0 $ \end{enumerate} \end{assumption}

 Assumption \ref{assumption:general} imposes mild conditions on the nonlinear function, its domain, the weight matrix, and the error process.
 Assumption \ref{assumption:general}-(1), (2), and (3) introduce reasonably weak conditions for the nonlinear function and the domain of data and parameters.
 The first condition in Assumption \ref{assumption:general}-(3) is a modified version of Grenander condition for our objective function \citep{grenander1954estimation, wang2009spatial, lim2014operator}.
 The second condition in Assumption \ref{assumption:general}-(3) is required to derive the variance of the asymptotic distribution.
 Remark \ref{remark:convergence} explains the plausibility of these conditions by addressing that slightly weaker conditions can be easily satisfied.
 We impose a weak condition on the temporal weight matrix in Assumption \ref{assumption:general}-(4) so that flexible weight matrices are allowed.
 Remark \ref{remark:weight} further discusses on the condition for the temporal weight matrix.
 In Assumption \ref{assumption:general}-(5), a lower bound for $\lambda_\epsilon$ can be attained if the error process is stationary with a bounded spectral density.
+In addition, $\lambda_\epsilon$, the maximum eigenvalue of the covariance matrix from a stationary process cannot exceed the order of $O(n)$ \citep[equation (11) in section 5.2,][]{grenander1958toeplitz}.
+This indicates that we allow for the wide range of the error process in Assumption \ref{assumption:general}-(5) for the asymptotic properties.

 Assumption \ref{assumption:general} contains additional conditions for the asymptotic normality of the unpenalized estimator from $\bm S_n(\bm\theta)$.
 Assumptions \ref{assumption:general}-(6) and (7) refer to \cite{peligrad1997central}, which studied central limit theorems for linear processes.
 Assumption \ref{assumption:general}-(6) implies uniform boundedness of the second moment for the errors.
 Assumption \ref{assumption:general}-(7) provides weak conditions for temporal dependence of the errors.
 The detailed discussion on Assumption \ref{assumption:general}-(7) is given in Remark \ref{remark:mixing}.

 Assumption \ref{assumption:penalty} demonstrates typical conditions for a penalty function.
 The first two conditions guarantee that the penalized least squares estimator possess consistency with the same order as the modified weighted least squares estimator.
 The other two conditions contribute to the sparsity of the penalized estimator.
 The conditions in Assumption \ref{assumption:penalty} are similar to those in \cite{fan2001scad} and \cite{wang2009spatial}.
 Typically, LASSO and SCAD penalty functions are considered.
 The former satisfies only the first two conditions in Assumption \ref{assumption:penalty} while the latter satisfies all conditions in Assumption \ref{assumption:penalty} with properly chosen $\tau_n$.
 This means LASSO fails to correctly identify significant parameters while an estimator using the SCAD penalty function possesses selection consistency as well as estimation consistency.